khanmjk/altsoftwareplanning/README.md

 * **Loading Animation:** A spinner provides visual feedback while the AI is processing your request.
 * **Generation Statistics:** After a system is created, a panel displays metrics about the LLM interaction, including token and character counts for the input and output.
 * **Context-Aware Chat:** Once a system is loaded, an "AI Chat" button appears.
 This opens a chat panel that allows you to ask questions about the *currently loaded system*.
 The AI's context is updated as you navigate, allowing you to ask specific questions about what you're seeing.
+* **Image Suggestions:** Certain suggested questions (e.g., “Generate a block diagram…”) will attempt to create diagrams via Imagen.
+Make sure the requirements above are satisfied; otherwise the chat will explain why image generation failed.

 #### Example Chat Questions